-John P. McNiff has been a member of the Board of Directors since July 15, 2009.
-Mr. McNiff co-founded Mera Capital, an investment fund, in 2007.
-He has been chairman of Discovery Capital Management, LLC, a fund of funds, since 2004.
+John P. McNiff has been a member of the Board since July 15, 2009.
+He has been chairman of Discovery Capital Management, LLC, a multistrategy hedge fund, since 2004.
 Mr. McNiff has served as a director of ICM Insurance, a New York corporation, since 1999.
 In 1993, Mr. McNiff co-founded Longwood Investment Advisors, Inc., a Pennsylvania corporation, and served as President from 1993 until 2005.
 In 1991, Mr. McNiff also co-founded Radnor Holdings Corporation, a diversified chemical manufacturer, and served as its Senior Vice President, from 1991 until 2004.
 From 1988 until 1991, Mr. McNiff served as Vice President of Corporate Development of Airgas, a publicly traded New York Stock Exchange company.
 From 1986 until 1988, Mr. McNiff was an associate at the law firm of Davis Polk & Wardwell.
 Mr. McNiff has served on the boards of Colonial Penn Insurance Company, Lincoln Mortgage Company, Chartwell Investment Partners, Radnor Holdings Corporation, Insurance Capital Management, Cooke & Bieler, and Alliance Healthcare.
 He holds a B.A. from Yale University and a J.D. from New York University School of Law.